cupofteame/DiscordMC/README.md

 - `discordmc.reload` - Allows use of the reload command
 - `discordmc.status` - Allows use of the status command
-- `discordmc.linkaccount` - Allows linking Minecraft and Discord accounts (default: true)
+- `discordmc.togglelinking` - Allows toggling the ability to link accounts

 ## Account Linking